bcgov/smk/docs/configuration/tools/geomark.md

 # Geomark Tool

-Adds a button to the toolbar that shows a panel that allows drawing, creating, and loading geomarks.
+This tool shows a panel that allows drawing, creating, and loading geomarks.

-A geomark (https://apps.gov.bc.ca/pub/geomark/geomarks) is a shape that is stored in a geomark web service and can be shared by a URL.
+A geomark (https://apps.gov.bc.ca/pub/geomark/geomarks) is a geographic area of interest that is stored in a geomark web service and can be shared by a URL.

 This is default configuration for the Geomark tool (click on a property name for more information):
 <pre>